Skilled Fort Lauderdale PIP Attorneys Advocating for Medical Providers

 Helping South Florida medical providers secure payment under PIP

 Personal injury protection (PIP) provides timely payment for the extensive costs associated with an automobile accident.
-While many Miami auto accident attorneys provide PIP claims assistance to the injured, Yeboah Law Group, P.A. also recognizes the challenges that medical providers face when seeking to collect payment from a PIP policy.
+While many Fort Lauderdale auto accident attorneys provide PIP claims assistance to the injured, Yeboah Law Group, P.A. also recognizes the challenges that medical providers face when seeking to collect payment from a PIP policy.
 That’s why we offer assistance to medical providers, with no upfront costs.
 If your medical practice needs assistance with the PIP claims process, contact our office for guidance through this intricate area of law.

 What medical providers need to know about PIP?